Click the button to download a PDF version of this report Download

 PLANS FOR FUTURE PERIODS

-We will continue to seek ways and means of fulfilling our existing mission statement with a specific focus on mission within the community we serve including:
+We will continue to seek ways and means of fulfilling our existing mission statement with a specific focus on mission within the community we serve:

-- Continued development of present mission activities with children with Tots and Sticky Church.
+• Continue the development of our present mission activities with children at Tots, Messy Church and Holiday Club.

 Mr Graham Pegg has been reappointed as independent examiner for the ensuing year.